 “Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.”
 Colossians 3:12

 Friend, I suspect you have had a similar experience.
 Whether you are a freshman in high school or a fresh new mommy at a park play-date, you have probably faced a similar temptation on your first day.
-We want to appear confident, cool, collected, but we leverage other people’s flaws to do so.
+It’s great to appear confident, cool, collected, but it’s not ok to leverage other people’s flaws to do so.

 Ironically, at the foundation of compassion for others is a settled and confident spirit.
 I don’t think one can show compassion without confidence.
 Rather than putting others down to appear that we have it all together, what if we dealt with our insecurities through Jesus Christ’s faithful love for us?
 This kind of love fills every void and bubbles over into compassion for others.

-What if we primped our hearts with a readiness to be humble and selfless instead of self-conscious?
+What if we lived with a readiness to be selfless instead of self-conscious?

-What if we concerned ourselves with the impact we could make on others instead of whether or not they make us feel good about ourselves?
+What if we focused on the impact we could make on others instead of whether or not they make us feel good about ourselves?

 What if we dressed to bless, instead of dressing to impress?